vikramriyer/Data_Wrangling_Cleaning_of_OpenStreetMap_using_MySQL/README.md

 I will try to go through the entire process of starting from downloading data to completing the project (short notes).
 Along with increasing my understanding of the techniques used, I would like to encourage any beginners who find this difficult, needless to say it was tough in the beginning, and slowly things seemed to be a cakewalk.

 #### The Process
-Step 1: Know your data.
+1. Know your data.
 Understand the data you are about to work on, spend as many hours as possible to understand how to look at data.
-Step 2: Once you are aware of the data you are about to play with, write down a rough steps as to what you think you should do to complete the project.
+2. Once you are aware of the data you are about to play with, write down rough steps as to what you think you should do to complete the project.
-My steps included:
- - famililiarize with data, read through the osm wiki to know more
+  a. famililiarize with data, read through the osm wiki to know more
- - do iterative parsing and check if any trivial errors are present
+  b. do iterative parsing and check if any trivial errors are present
- - review/audit the street names
+  c. review/audit the street names
- - dump into the database
+  d. dump into the database
- - draw insights using mysql
+  e. draw insights using mysql
-Step 3: Start with the exercises in the case study part and simultaneously implement your part of the code for the Project.
+3. Start with the exercises in the case study part and simultaneously implement your part of the code for the Project.
 One task at a time!

 ### Know your Data
 The osm file consists of 3 main tags; **nodes**, **relations**, **ways**.
 We will focus on ways and nodes.
 More about openstreet map can be found on their wiki page: https://wiki.openstreetmap.org/wiki/Main_Page.

-To give a brief introduction:
+#### Brief Introduction
+##### Nodes
-**Nodes**: Static points mapped using latitude and longitude geographically.
+Static points mapped using latitude and longitude geographically.
 For ex: McDonalds at a certain street will be mapped as a node with unique node 'id' and will have latitude and longitude to map its location geographically
 ```
 <node id="2183530544" lat="18.5520773" lon="73.8925318" version="1" timestamp="2013-03-03T13:05:44Z" changeset="15233276" uid="78432" user="aveekbh">
   <tag k="name" v="Muttha Towers"/>